-However its active ingredient is 1% ketoconazole and it is this ingredient that it is believed can decrease the rate of hair loss and improve hair thickness.
+However, its active ingredient is 1% ketoconazole.
+It is this ingredient that is believed to decrease the rate of hair loss and improve hair thickness.
 Other anti-dandruff shampoos on the market where the active ingredient is 1% zinc pyrithione have been shown to have the opposite effect.

 If there is one thing about their appearance that concerns men, it is usually the onset of hair loss and male pattern baldness.
-While for some this is accepted as being unavoidable, for others, particularly younger men, it may be cause for concern and can mean a search for a treatment to stop the problem and help with re-growth.
+For some, this is accepted as being unavoidable.
+For others, particularly younger men, it may be cause for concern.
+It can mean a search for a treatment to stop the problem and help with re-growth.

 There has been an increase in the number of products on the market which are intended to deal with this problem.
-However there is also a product which although not specifically designed to deal with the problem of male pattern baldness, has been shown in tests to provide a useful remedy.
+However, there is also a product which isn’t specifically designed to deal with the problem of male pattern baldness, has been shown in tests to provide a useful remedy.

-A group of scientists employed by McNeil pharmaceuticals, the company that makes Nizoral, presented results to the American Academy of Dermatology which appeared to show that this was the case, however this was only a preliminary study.
-Despite this, the way in which the tests were conducted followed accepted standards of research so can be regarded as a fair indication that the findings were accurate.
+A group of scientists employed by McNeil pharmaceuticals, the company that makes Nizoral, presented results to the American Academy of Dermatology.
+The results appeared to show that this was the case, however, this was only a preliminary study.
+Despite this, the way in which the tests were conducted followed the accepted standards of research.
+This means it can be regarded as a fair indication that the findings were accurate.

 The research that was undertaken to show that Nizoral AD 1% shampoo may prevent male pattern baldness compared Nizoral AD 1% shampoo and a zinc pyrithione shampoo.

-At the start of the study the hair and scalp of each of the 87 participants was examined by the scientists and measurements were taken.
-This exercise was repeated after one month, three months and six months.
+At the start of the study, the hair and scalp of each of the 87 participants were examined by the scientists and measurements were taken.
+This exercise was repeated after one month, three months, and six months.

 Further tests will be required if Nizoral AD 1% shampoo is to be officially approved by the US Food and Drug Administration for use in reducing male pattern baldness.